jhupiterz/SafeSeizure/README.md

 Link to presentation -> https://www.canva.com/design/DAEiSbS_shA/c0jf8B3lhZuVd2dsCCBNOA/view?utm_content=DAEiSbS_shA&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink

+# Goal of project

+The first objective of this project is to accurately classify EEG sequences as being interictal OR preictal, therefore determining whether a seizure will occur within the next 5 to 65 mins.

+An additional objective would be to identify how close to a seizure a patient is by narrowing down the anticipation time range.

 # Data

 The data is sourced from the American Epilepsy Society Seizure Prediction Challenge on Kaggle: https://www.kaggle.com/c/seizure-prediction/data.